nitrogen18/20percent/_posts/2020-05-08-stuck-at-unit-test-on-bitrise.md

 ---
 title: Stuck at Unit Test via MVC
 tags: Architecture
-comments: true
+comments: false
 ---

 Hello, Good day! gonna share my thoughts about this Unit Test topic.
 I feel there's somethings wrong, so I look up and explore about it.
-Looking back of what i'm pointing, I tried to do Unit Test since theres something benefits of creating this test, it makes the code more reliable and bug free since we can do click Unit Test after doing some changes in codebase.
+Looking back of what i'm pointing, I tried to do Unit Test since theres something benefits of creating this test.
+It makes the code more reliable and bug free since we can do click Unit Test after doing some changes in codebase.
-But then I have this struggle on how do I unit test my Modules which are UIViewControllers.
+But then I have this struggle on how to fully cover unit test in the Project which are UIViewControllers.
 I can't test them since some of my function and logics were tightly coupled.
-It means that in one function there were two or more business logic.
+It means that in one function there were two or more business logic exist.

 **Unit Test** via testable import need a return function in order to test it but since my functions were already coupled, I need to decompose/breaks them into a smaller pieces which I have my own trust issues.
 I feel there something strange bug will pop out